realm/realm-draw/README.md

 - [x] Allows multiple users to contribute drawings to a shared canvas in real-time.
 - [x] Canvas can be reset by shaking the device briefly.
-- [x] Can connect to any running instance of Realm Mobile Platform.
+- [x] Can connect to any running instance of Realm Object Server.

 # Requirements